 As you can see the total page size is bigger then when only using the plugin, also there are more requests when using the script only.
 This shows that the plugin is not adding any extra performance increase but actually is making things better and helps in monitoring also the outbound link clinks.

 This was the guide that will help you set up Google Analytics into a WordPress site in the right way and track also outbound clinks for more advanced reports.
-In case you want AMP tracking and detailed reports for AMP to better measure everything I recommend to get the PRO version of MonsterInsights
+In case you want AMP tracking and detailed reports for AMP to better measure everything I recommend getting the PRO version of MonsterInsights